Frequently Asked Questions

-Yes we do supply and fit, for further details go to the supply and fit page of our website or alternatively contact us and we will answer all questions you may have.
-Our contact details can be found on our contact us page.
+Yes we do supply and fit, please contact your nearest store for further details.
+Our details can be found on our contact us page.

 Porcelain tiles are made up of various clays.
 A key element of a porcelain tile is its extremely low level of water absorption.
 This then means that porcelain tiles are a lot more common for commercial use and areas that with common use due to their high durability.